MiroslavZaprazny/auction-site/README.md

-Making an auction site for my school project
+An auction site for my school graduation project.